-- 1. Properties located wholly within one (1) zone reflected on the Aquifer Protection Overlay District maps shall be governed by the restrictions applicable to that zone. - 2.
-Properties located such that the site lies within more than one (1) zone as reflected on the Aquifer Protection Overlay District maps shall be governed by the restrictions applicable to the zone in which the activity, structure or sewage disposal system is located.
+- 1. Properties located wholly within one (1) zone reflected on the Zoning Map shall be governed by the restrictions applicable to that zone. - 2.
+Properties located such that the site lies within more than one (1) zone as reflected on the Zoning Map shall be governed by the restrictions applicable to the zone in which the activity, structure or sewage disposal system is located.